UBC-CIC/TapGives/docs/DeploymentGuide.md

 ### Final Steps

-Lastly, follow [these steps]() to launch a USSD application via Africa's Talking.
+Lastly, follow [these instructions](./AfricasTalkingDeployment.md) to launch a USSD application via Africa's Talking.
 Keep the API Gateway URL from above on hand.